QiquWong/jpad/README.md

 #### JPADCAD

-The JPAD repository includes also a module that features advanced CAD functions to model 3D geometric entities, such as NURB surfaces and solids.
+The JPAD repository includes a module that features advanced CAD functions to model 3D geometric entities, such as NURB surfaces and solids.
 This project is named *JPADCAD* and employs a Java binding of the C++ [Open CASCADE Technology (OCCT) SDK](https://www.opencascade.com/content/overview) [(v7.0.0)](https://www.opencascade.com/doc/occt-7.0.0/overview/html/index.html).
 The JAR file containing the Java wrapper and the supporting native libraries compiled for Win64 are found in the folder `<JPAD_ROOT>libraries/occjava/OCCJavaWrapper_OCCT_v7.0.0_vc14_Win64`.
 This path will be called `<OCCJAVA>`.

 From the Eclipse import wizard select the existing project `JPADCAD` by setting the root directory as `<JPAD_ROOT>/JPADCAD`.
 The *JPADCAD* project will be recognized by the wizard.
 Select the project and click `Finish`.

+#### JPADCommander

+The project named *JPADCommander* features a GUI designed around the JPAD core API.
+This application provides an interactive workflow for complete aircraft model authoring.
+Predefined aircraft models can be loaded, modified and saved with JPADCommander, which gives visual feedback to the user during the process.
+The GUI will provide also the possibility to execute aerodynamic and performance analysis tasks.
+This functionality is still under development.

+From the Eclipse import wizard select the existing project `JPADCommander` by setting the root directory as `<JPAD_ROOT>/JPADCommander`.
+The *JPADCommander* project will be recognized by the wizard.
+Select the project and click `Finish`.

+The project JPADCommander depends on the two projects JPADCore_v2 and JPADConfigs.

 #### Sandboxes

-TBD
+The JPAD repository includes additional projects that are used by the development team as *sandboxes*.
+These are *JPADSandbox_v2* and *JPADCADSandbox*.
+You can import into Eclipse the two sandbox projects by pointing the import wizard to the root folders: `<JPAD_ROOT>/JPADSandbox_v2` and `<JPAD_ROOT>/JPADCADSandbox`.

+The project JPADSandbox_v2 depends on the two projects JPADCore_v2 and JPADConfigs.

+The project JPADCADSandbox depends on the two projects JPADCore_v2, JPADConfigs, and JPADCAD.

+### Running the example programs

+To run the test programs in Eclipse go to the menu `Run -> Run Configurations`.
+Explore the dialog that manages all the existing run configurations, which are stored as `.launch` files.
+Select a configuration from the left pane (in the Java Application group).

+Before running a configuration do check the panels on the right pane.
+Explore the `Main`, `Arguments` and the `Environment` tabs.
+In the `Environment` tab make sure you edit the `Path` variable, which expands the `JPAD_ROOT` variable (see the string `${JPAD_ROOT}`).
+Select the `Path` variable, click `Edit`, click `Variables`, click `Edit Variables`, finally create the new variable `JPAD_ROOT` pointing to the path `<JPAD_ROOT>`.

 ---
 [DAF Research Group at University Naples Federico II](http://www.daf.unina.it/)